lorriman/lastfmsearcher/README.md

 Copyright Greg Lorriman mob: 0044 777520 3753
 http://github/lorriman/

+(To compile see 'API info' below about recreating an api key file, not supplied.)

-Simple project to demonstrate commercial development capabilities in Gogole's Flutter/Dart.
+A simple project to demonstrate commercial development capabilities in Gogole's Flutter/Dart.

 ### It includes :